simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

   ## Set up Logstash ##

-  # This is required due to a bug in the 'elastic' logstash module
-  logstash::logstash_user : 'logstash'
-  logstash::logstash_group : 'logstash'

   # Listen on unencrypted UDP for legacy network devices
+  #
   simp_logstash::input::syslog::listen_plain_udp

   # Send all output to the local Elasticsearch instance
+  #
   simp_logstash::outputs :
     - 'elasticsearch'

   # Keep 30 days of logs
+  #
   simp_logstash::clean::keep_days: '30'

   ## Set up Elasticsearch ##

   # Make this unique per cluster!
+The elasticsearch service
+  # for the cluster will be named
+  #
+  #    elasticsearch-<cluster_name>
+  #
   simp_elasticsearch::cluster_name : 'some_unique_cluster_name'

+  # The default value for simp_elasticsearch::bind_host assumes
-  # We're assuming that you only have one interface here.
-If you don't, set
+  # an Elasticsearch host only has one interface.
+If this is not
-  # this to the appropriate value for your system
+  # true, set this to the appropriate value for each Elasticsearch
+  # host in your system.
+  #
   simp_elasticsearch::bind_host : "%{::ipaddress}"

-  # This needs to be a list of *all* of the Elasticsearch nodes in the cluster.
+  # This needs to be a list of *all* of the Elasticsearch nodes in the
+  # cluster, (including the host with Logstash and Elasticsearch).
   # This is done to restrict communications to only trusted nodes
   #
-  # Any node not entered here will not be connected to and will not be allowed
+  # Any node not entered here will not be connected to and will not
-  # to communicate with this host.
+  # be allowed to communicate with the cluster.
   #
-  # SIMP does not support multicast connectivity for security reasons.
+  simp_elasticsearch::unicast_hosts :
+    - "es1.%{::domain}:9300"

-  # You need to add your grafana hosts to the apache ACL
+  # Add your Grafana hosts to the apache ACL.
   simp_elasticsearch::http_method_acl :
     'limits' :
       'hosts' :
         'grafana.%{::domain}' : 'defaults'

-  simp_elasticsearch::unicast_hosts :
-    - "%{::fqdn}:9300"
-    - "es1.%{::domain}:9300"
-    - "es2.%{::domain}:9300"
+  # Turn off client SSL verification *only* if you are connecting
+  # to Grafana.
+Otherwise, the default setting of 'require'
+  # is best!
+  #
+  simp_elasticsearch::simp_apache::ssl_verify_client: 'none'

   ## Classes that you need to include for this setup